Conferia/website/docs/index.md

 ## Contact information

 Conferia is a project developed at the Technical University of Denmark.
-For further information you can contact
+For further information you can contact:

 Andrea Burattin
 <https://andrea.burattin.net>